 Sunday, 26 April 2026

-My Advanced Home Lab 2026 – Network Architecture and Zero Trust Setup
+Home Lab 2026 – Advanced Network Architecture

 In this project, I built an advanced home lab that focuses on security, high availability, and full control over my infrastructure.
 The goal was to create an environment similar to enterprise networks, but fully self-hosted and managed by me.